-The power-up time of the AD7911/AD7921 is 1 μs, which - means that with any frequency of SCLK up to 5 MHz, one dummy cycle is always sufficient to allow the device to power up.
-Once the dummy cycle is complete, the ADC is fully powered up and the input signal is acquired properly.
-The quiet time, $t{\rm QUIET}$ , must still be allowed from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of $\overline{\text{CS}}$ .
-When running at a 250 kSPS throughput rate, the AD7911/AD7921 power up and acquire a signal within $\pm 1$ LSB in one dummy cycle.
+The power-up time of the AD7912/AD7922 is 1 $\mu$ s, which means that with any frequency of SCLK up to 18 MHz, one dummy cycle is always sufficient to allow the device to power up.
+Once the dummy cycle is complete, the ADC is fully powered up and the input signal is fully acquired.
+The quiet time, tquiet, must still be allowed from the point at which the bus goes back into three-state after the dummy conversion to the next falling edge of $\overline{CS}$ .
+When running at a 1 MSPS throughput rate, the AD7912/AD7922 power up and acquire a signal within $\pm 1$ LSB in one dummy cycle, that is, 1 $\mu$ s.

-When powering up from power-down mode with a dummy cycle, as in Figure 28, the track-and-hold that was in hold mode while the part was powered down returns to track mode on the fifth SCLK falling edge that the part receives after the falling edge of $\overline{\text{CS}}$ .
-This is shown as point A in Figure 28.
+When powering up from power-down mode with a dummy cycle, as in Figure 29, the track-and-hold that was in hold mode while the part was powered down returns to track mode on the fifth SCLK falling edge that the part receives after the falling edge of $\overline{\text{CS}}$ .
+This is shown as point A in Figure 29.
 At this point, the part starts to acquire the signal on the channel selected in the current dummy conversion.

-Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire $V{\rm IN}$ , it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire $V{\rm IN}$ fully.
-1μs is sufficient to power up the device and acquire the input signal.
+Although at any SCLK frequency one dummy cycle is sufficient to power up the device and acquire VIN, it does not necessarily mean that a full dummy cycle of 16 SCLKs must always elapse to power up the device and acquire $V{\rm IN}$ fully.
+1 $\mu s$ is sufficient to power up the device and acquire the input signal.
 For example, if a 5 MHz SCLK frequency was applied to the ADC, the cycle time would be 3.2 μs.
-In one dummy cycle, 3.2 μs, the part would be powered up and $V{\rm IN}$ acquired fully.
-However, after 1 μs with a 5 MHz SCLK, only 5 SCLK cycles would have elapsed.
-At this stage, the ADC would be fully powered up.
-In this case, $\overline{CS}$ can be brought high after the 10th SCLK falling edge and brought low again after a time, to initiate the conversion.
+In one dummy cycle, 3.2 μs, the part would be powered up and VIN acquired fully.
+However, after 1 μs \ with a 5 MHz SCLK, only five SCLK cycles would have elapsed.
+At this stage, the ADC would be fully powered up and the signal is acquired.
+Therefore, in this case, $\overline{\text{CS}}$ can be brought high after the 10th SCLK falling edge.
+If $\overline{\text{CS}}$ is brought high anytime after the 13th SCLK falling edge, the part enters normal mode for the next conversion. $\overline{\text{CS}}$ has to be brought low again after a time, tOUIET, to initiate the conversion.
+However, if $\overline{\text{CS}}$ is brought high anytime after the 10th and before the 12th SCLK falling edge, the part enters daisy-chain mode.

-When power supplies are first applied to the AD7911/AD7921, the ADC can power up in either power-down mode or normal mode.
+When power supplies are first applied to the AD7912/AD7922, the ADC can power up in either power-down mode, normal mode, or daisy-chain mode.
 Because of this, it is best to allow a dummy cycle to elapse to ensure that the part is fully powered up before attempting a valid conversion.
-Likewise, if the user wants to keep the part in power-down mode while not in use and to power up in power-down mode, then the dummy cycle can be used to ensure that the device is in power-down mode by executing a cycle such as that shown in Figure 27.
+Likewise, if the user wants to keep the part in power-down mode while not in use and to power up in power-down mode, then the dummy cycle can be used to ensure that the device is in power-down mode by executing a cycle such as that shown in Figure 28.